 In conclusion, there is no absolute standard format within the film industry.
 Depending on the writer’s competency and the software being used, the format can vary, and sometimes considerably, but overall, if your script can easily be read by people working in the film industry, it certainly is in line with acceptable standards.
 So, if you don’t have a specialized software for writing movies, if you simply want to pen a few pages for a short film, or even commercial, this screenplay template may serve you well.
 Included is a variant that uses the Warner Brothers formatting style.

 The template works between Mac and iOS devices and also generates a list of scene headings that automatically updates with each edit.
 Clicking on a page number within that list takes you directly to the proper scene.
 To simplify the input, the following shortcuts (and ensuing paragraph styles) have been added:

 F1 — Scene Heading (Action)

 F4 — Dialogue (Action)

 F5 — Parenthetical (Dialogue)

 F7 — Shot (Action)

 If, at a later point in time, you feel like migrating to a software that better suits your needs, you can export the Pages document as a PDF and import it into Highland.
-From there, you will be able to generate an FDX file that is compatible with Final Draft, Adobe Story and a number of other screenwriting applications.
+From there, you will be able to generate an FDX file that is compatible with Final Draft, Fade In and a number of other screenwriting applications.